leovandriel/csynth/README.md

 This adds `block`, which is value 1 for time in interval [0, 0.3] and 0 elsewhere.
 Then `mul` simply multiplies the tone with the envelope, resulting in a .3 second A4 note.
-By default all functions take functions as arguments.
+By default, all functions take functions as arguments.
 The underscore `_` indicates that the function takes a number.

-Next we add the note in a 1.5 second loop:
+Next, we add the note in a 1.5 second loop:

 ```c
 func tone = sine(A4);